alsugiharto/github_events_stream/README.md

 Install all the [Libraries to install](#libraries-to-install)

-Clone the code from github:
+Clone the code from GitHub:

 ```bash
 git clone https://github.com/alsugiharto/github_events_stream